 How to Night Wean a Toddler

 Once kids are over 12 months, it can be harder to wean them at night simply because they’ve been in the habit of waking for a longer period of time.
-It can be fairly frustrating to cut down on feeds slowly for this age, as Amy found when she night weaned her third kiddo at 14 months.
+It can be frustrating to cut down on feeds slowly for this age, as I found when I night weaned my third kiddo at 14 months.
 The same advice as above applies, though the kids may have more feelings about it.

-The goal of night weaning—once the child is nutritionally able to go through the night without breastmilk or formula—is to break the habit of waking up during the night.
-That can take 2 nights or a week, and it may have the benefit of making the kids be hungrier for milk or food during the day.
+The goal of night weaning—once the child is nutritionally able to go through the night without breastmilk or formula—is to break the habit of waking up during the night and get onto a more consistent sleep schedule for both the child and the parent.
+That can take 2 nights or a week, and it may have the benefit of the kids being hungrier for milk or solid food during the day.
 It’s a process, so be gentle with yourself through the transition.

 Best Tips for Night Weaning

-- Wait to night wean until the child is nutritionally ready for the milestone.
-This typically happens when babies are between the ages of six and eight months.
+- Wait until the child is nutritionally ready to night wean.
+This typically happens when babies are between the ages of 6 and 8 months.

 - Work on disassociating sleep and eating by giving the last feeding of the day with the lights on and adding a book or a song after the feeding.
 The goal is to put baby down awake so when they wake up during the night, they will be able to go back to sleep without a feeding.

-- Go cold turkey by deciding on a day when night feedings will end and say goodnight to the little and leave them be until morning.
+- Or, go cold turkey by deciding on a day when night feedings will end and say goodnight to the little and leave them be until morning.

 - Remember that you may need to pump a small amount for a few nights to help your body adjust (but don’t pump too much or you will tell your body that it needs to be producing milk at that time—aim for just enough to give you relief).